tardis-sn/gsoc/content/ideas.rst

 **Your first objective if you choose to accept the mission:** Save an HDF file of the simulation and load it back to plot results from the HDF file.
+You should plot the estimators (`j_estimator`  and `w`) versus shell index, temperature (`t_rad`) versus shell index, and the luminosity density versus wavelength.
+You will need to investigate the keys of the HDF file to find these values.
+Check out the documentation page "Storing Simulations to HDF".

 ------------